-Today, we’re sharing easy DIY Thanksgiving to Christmas Place Card Holders!
+Today, we’re sharing an easy Thanksgiving to Christmas place card idea!

 Creating a Plan for a Calm and Peaceful Holiday Season

-I don’t know about you but I want to be spending my time sipping hot chocolate on the neighborhood nights of lights tour and having a blast at our local tree farm.
-We want to be making memories with the people we care about, right?
+I don’t know about you but I would much rather spend my time sipping hot chocolate by the fire, taking in a neighborhood nights of lights tour, and making spirits bright.

-Here are all the details you need to know so you can bring an “all is calm” element to your holiday parties this year with this Thanksgiving to Christmas Place Card Holder too…
+Here’s a look at all the details of how you can bring an “all is calm” element to your holiday table with an easy Thanksgiving to Christmas place card holder this season too…

 Thanksgiving to Christmas Place Card Holder Supplies: